-Propane Leak Safety: 7 Steps To Take If You Have A Propane Leak
+Propane Leak Safety: 7 Steps To Take If You Suspect A Propane Leak

 Propane safety is the utmost importance when it comes to propane gas leaks.
 If you suspect a gas leak in your home or business, stop what you’re doing, leave the area immediately, and call your propane supplier from a safe location immediately to report the leak.

-Propane companies add a unique smell to propane during the manufacturing process, so you can detect right away if there is a gas leak.
-Follow our guide below to keep you, your family, and your employees safe in the event of a propane leak.
+Propane manufacturers add a distinctive skunk or rotten egg smell to propane so you are able to detect right away if there is a leak.
+Follow our steps below to keep you and your family safe in the event of a propane leak.
 For information on how to prevent a propane gas tank leak from happening in the first place, we recommend calling a residential propane supply company near you.

 1.)
 Check Propane Tank For Leaks

-The easiest way to detect propane gas leaks is if you smell the rotten egg smell added by the company.
-However, people on specific prescriptions or the elderly may not be able to detect propane as well as others.
-While it’s uncommon, it may also be possible that the smell added by the manufacturer has dissipated due to corrosion inside the tank.
+The easiest way to detect propane gas leaks is if you smell the bad odor added by the manufacturer.
+However, people on certain medications or the elderly may not be able to smell propane as well as others.
+While it’s rare, it may also be possible that the smell added by the manufacturer has dissipated due to rust inside the tank.

 2.)
 Reduce Risk for Fire or Explosion

 With any gas leak, there is always the concern that the slightest ignition could start a fire or explosion.
-Propane is highly combustible, and when there is a leak, it will accumulate at the lowest points such as basements, sewer drains, etc. Once you have confirmed a gas leak, you’ll need to put out any open flames.
+Once a gas leak has been confirmed, you’ll need to put out any open flames.
 Do NOT turn on light switches, household appliances, or even use your phone.
-The smallest spark could cause an explosion.
+The slightest spark could cause an explosion.

 Watch this quick video what to do if you suspect a propane leak or smell gas.

 3.)
 Shut Off Main Gas Supply Valve On Tank